mrisher/smtp-sts/reporting.md

   connections (and, absent DANE or MTA-STS policies, actual SMTP message payloads), this does not present a significant new vulnerability.

-* Ignoring HTTPS validation when submitting reports: Under normal circumstances, this is not advisable.
-However, this is a use case where it may be likely that if the staff has misconfigured the SMTP server, they may have also misconfigured the HTTPS daemon.
-Furthermore, if an attacker wanted to create a gap in reporting, it would be just as easy to return NXDOMAIN on the TLSRPT record.
-It's more important that the sender is able to deliver the report so that the receiving site can obtain useful information about a misconfiguration.
+* Ignoring HTTPS validation when submitting reports: When reporting benign misconfigurations, it is likely that a misconfigured SMTP server may also mean a misconfigured HTTPS server; as a result, reporters who required HTTPS validity on the reporting endpoint may fail to alert administrators about such misconfigurations.
+Conversely, in the event of an actual attack, an attacker who wished to create a gap in reporting and could intercept HTTPS reports could, just as easily, simply thwart the resolution of the TLSRPT TXT record or establishment of the TCP session to the HTTPS endpoint.
+  Furthermore, such a man-in-the-middle attacker could discover most or all of the metadata exposed in a report merely through passive observation.
+As a result, we consider the risks of failure to deliver reports on misconfigurations to outweigh those of attackers intercepting reports.

 * Reports as DDoS: TLSRPT allows specifying destinations for the reports that are outside the authority of the Policy Domain, which allows